shane0/shane0.github.io/docs/maranasati.md

 - Continuously bring your mind back to the contemplation whenever it becomes distracted.
 - When the meditation is finished, take a few moments to return to the present moment and to reflect on the insights and experiences gained during the practice.

-It's important to approach maranasati meditation with respect and humility, and to maintain a strong foundation in ethics and mindfulness practices, as this type of meditation can be challenging and may require a certain level of maturity and understanding.
+It's important to approach maranasati meditation with respect and humility, and to maintain a strong foundation in ethics and MINDFULNESS practices, as this type of meditation can be challenging and may require a certain level of maturity and understanding.

 ## which traditions practice maranasati